mrin-tech/Scene1/README.md

 The main character of this scene is a skeleton.

+*** Main Mechanics: The Scripted camera moves along with with the moving chair.
+The moving chair can be moved by the player by using the arrow keys on the keyboard.
+The Change Camera button can be used to switch between the 4 different cameras.

 Objects used in this scene:

-Old "USSR" Lamp by ESSPLASHKID
+> Old "USSR" Lamp by ESSPLASHKID
-WorldSkies Free Skybox by Pulsar Bytes
+> WorldSkies Free Skybox by Pulsar Bytes
-Animated Skeleton by Lugia 3D
+> Animated Skeleton by Lugia 3D
-Furniture FREE Pack by DexSoft Games
+> Furniture FREE Pack by DexSoft Games
-- Chair
+   Chair
-- Closet (Closet2)
+   Closet (Closet2)
-- 3 Seat Sofa (3Seat2)
+   3 Seat Sofa (3Seat2)
-- Double Seat Sofa (DoubleSeat2)
+   Double Seat Sofa (DoubleSeat2)
-- Metal Table
+   Metal Table
-- Round Table
+   Round Table

-Worn Bookshelf by Jason Wong
+> Worn Bookshelf by Jason Wong
-- Encyclopedia 2.3
+   Encyclopedia 2.3
-- Gardening book
+   Gardening book
-- Mid Thick Hardcover book 2.3
+   Mid Thick Hardcover book 2.3
-- Thick hardcover Book 2.3
+   Thick hardcover Book 2.3
-- Thin Paperback
+   Thin Paperback
-- Book Set
+   Book Set
-- Bookshelf
+   Bookshelf
-- Box
+   Box
-- Cardboard Box
+   Cardboard Box
-- Cupboard
+   Cupboard
-- 70s record player
+   70s record player
-- Film Reel
+   Film Reel
-- Musical Box
+   Musical Box
-- Old Record Player
+   Old Record Player

-3d Horror Ouija Board by CBDVisuals
+> 3d Horror Ouija Board by CBDVisuals
-- Planchette
+   Planchette
-- Ouija Board
+   Ouija Board